crazoter/My-Docs/docs/markdown/python.md

     * **From CSV File**:

       ```
-      dataframe = pd.read_csv(string_filename, [
+      dataframe = pd.read_csv(string_filename,
+          delimiter   = str,          # The shorthand 'sep' serves the same purpose
+          header      = line_no_start_of_data,
           index_col   = i, # Column to use as row labels of the df.
 Set to False to force pandas not to use the first column as the index, or to a col name if you want to use that col

-          chunksize   = n,
+          [chunksize   = n,
-          header      = line_no_start_of_data,
           names       = new_col_labels_list,
-          delimiter   = str,
           comment     = str_prefix,
           parse_dates = [date_col...]
-      ])
+      )
       ```
       * Note that dataframes are iterables, so you can use "next(iterable)" on them (to get them in the chunksize)
   * **Converting from DataFrame**